Home

 I have early childhood memories of admiring these beautiful shells.
 My parents brought one back from California and it was like looking into heaven.

-Years ago on a trip to the coast in Oregon, my husband's childhood state, he purchased me some haircombs decorated with abalone.
+Years ago on a trip to the coast in Oregon, my husband's childhood state, he purchased me some hair combs decorated with abalone.
 They have always been a treasure to me.

 Abalone is a large snail of genus Haliotis.
-It's interesting to note that all shells are capable of producing pearls even Abalone and the pearls are just as beautiful as the shells.
+It's interesting to note that all shells can produce pearls

 Wes Rankin estimates the chances of finding a natural Abalone pearl of any size or shape to be about 1 to 50,000.